 Soft Inquiry

-As mentioned above, soft inquiries have no bearing on your credit score.
-So, no need to concern yourself with them lingering around and damaging your credit rating.
+As mentioned above, soft inquiries have no bearing on your credit score, so there is no need to concern yourself with them lingering around and damaging your credit rating.
+Soft credit checks can stay on your credit report for up to two years.

 Hard Inquiry

 Hard inquiries stay on your credit report for up to two years.
-However, the impact diminishes with time, usually within a few months.
+However, their impact diminishes with time, usually within a few months.
+You won’t have as many hard credit checks showing up on your report if you apply for several types of loans within a 14-45-day time frame.

 Why Your Credit Report Matters